Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 - Notably, all top 10 most frequent cast members were from Indian cinema, led by Shah Rukh Khan (12 movies), suggesting a strong actor recurrence in Bollywood content.

+- Bollywood films often feature recurring lead actors and longer runtimes, in contrast to Hollywood’s more diverse casting, so I recommend aligning movie genres with expected durations and suggest leveraging popular regional actors to guide content acquisition strategies.

 #### In total, this analysis comprised multiple visualisations and statistical summaries, offering insights into how Netflix's 1990s movie catalogue varied by duration, genre, and geography.

 ---